datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 ## Functions, what are they?

-Before, we've often used the `type()` function to get the type of any Python object, remember?
+In this chapter, I'm going to introduce you to functions.
+Functions aren't entirely new for you actually: you've already used them.
+Print, for example, is a function to print out values in a script.
 But what is a function?
-Simply put, a function is a piece of readable code that is aimed at solving a particular task.
-You can then call this function instead of having to write this code yourself.
+Simply put, a function is a piece of reusable code that is aimed at solving a particular task.
+You can then call these function instead of having to write this code yourself.
+Maybe an example can clarify things here.

-Suppose you have the same list from before, containing only the heights of your family:
+Suppose you have a list that we've seen before, containing only the heights of your family:

 ```
 fam_height = [173, 168, 171, 189]
 ```

-Suppose you want to programmatically get the maximum value in this list.
-Instead of writing your own Python code that goes through the list and keeps the highest value, you can also use the `max()` function.
-This is one of Python's built-in functions, just like `type()`.
+Say that you want to get the maximum value in this list.
+Instead of writing your own piece of Python code that goes through the list and finds the highest value, you can also use Python's `max()` function.
+This is one of Python's built-in functions, just like `print()`.
 We simply pass `fam_height` to `max()` inside parentheses:

 ```
 max(fam_height)
 ```

-The output makes sense: 189, the highest number in the list. `max()` worked kind of like a black box here: you passed it a list, the implementatino of `max()`, that you don't know, did its magic, and produced an output.
-How `max()` actually did this, is not important to you, it just does what it's supposed to, and you didn't have to write your own implementation, which can save you time.
+The output makes sense: 189, the highest number in the list. `max()` worked kind of like a black box here: you passed it a list, the implementation of `max()`, that you don't know, did its magic, and produced an output.
+How `max()` actually did this, is not important to you, it just does what it's supposed to, and you didn't have to write your own implementation, which made your life easier.

 Of course, it's possible to also assign the result of a function call to a new variable, like here: